m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 Every CPU package contains a **memory management unit** (MMU).
 The CPU issues virtual addresses to the MMU, and the MMU is responsible for converting these into physical addresses.

 If there is an issue, the MMU can generate a **fault**.
-A fault can signal that the memory access is illegal; that is, there is an attempt to access memory that hasn’t been allocated.
+A fault can signal that the memory access is illegal; that is, there is an attempt to access memory that hasn't been allocated.
 A fault could also signal that there are insufficient permissions to perform a particular access.
 A third type of fault can indicate that the requested page is not present in memory and must be fetched from disk.

 Another way that hardware supports memory management is by assigning designated registers to help with the memory translation process.
 For instance, registers can point to the currently active page table in a page-based memory system.
 In a segmentation system, the registers may point to the base address, the size of the segment and the total numbers of segments.